kulagins/stochastic-scheduler/README.md

  ```
 We are still not using our custom scheduler!
+ ### Running everything together: workaround
+ If during `nextflow kuberun nf-core/sarek -v myclaim:/data --outdir ./ -remoteProfile test`, the Tarema code does not write outputs, then the scheduler name has not been passed properly.
+ To work around this issue:
+  * In CurrentPodNodeStatus.java, comment out line 58.
+  * Put a debug break point in eventReceived (line 62)
+  * Restart the nextflow workflow and await when the program goes to this breakpoint

- ### Running everything together: TBD
+ ### Running everything together correctly: TBD
  We need to force nextflow to use the custom scheduler instead of the default kubernetes scheduler.
  This should theoretically be possible in the nextflow call (nextflow smth smth -scheduler-name new-scheduler ), but TBD if this is possible and how.
  * Alternative: change nextflow config of the workflows that we will run.
  * For that, go inside the debugger pod: "kubectl exec -it ubuntu-sleep-pod -- /bin/bash"
   * Change to /data/projects/nf-core/sarek
   * Try "nano nextflow.config" (or vim if your prefer it)
-   * If no nano is available, do "apt-get update & apt-get install nano"
+   * If no nano is available, do "apt-get update & apt-get install nano", then rerun the nextflow call.
+    To Be Done: Fix problems with the custom scheduler.
+When the correct scheduler is chosen, the custom scheduler will print messages on the console.

+The following is a collection of ideas how to define the scheduler name in the kubernetes call.

-  * At the  end of nextflow.config, add this code:
+* Change to /data/projects/nf-core/sarek.
+At the  end of nextflow.config, add this code:
     ```
     k8s{
         scheduler{